Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: System model and problem definition

-Our game model assumes that clients are selfish; in other words, they are only interested in minimizing their costs.
-Thus, each client $i$ will adjust its strategy $g_i$ as much as possible to achieve the lowest cost.
-However, this may negatively impact other clients who may see their costs increase.
-This battle will continue until the system reaches Nash equilibrium.
+Our game model assumes that clients act in their self-interest; they aim to maximize their utility as described in equation \eqref{equ:client-utility}.
+Consequently, each client $j$ will adjust its strategy $g_j$ as much as possible to achieve better utility.
+However, this may negatively impact other clients.
+This battle will continue until the system reaches the Nash equilibrium.
 It is the state of the game in which no client can unilaterally alter its strategy and achieve a better outcome.
 As a formal definition, we provide the following: